BarisGece/NextJS-MDX-TailwindCSS-BlogKit/README.md

 In `/code-snippets/post-one/`, you will find two instances of the CodeBlock component: `EscapedBackticksCode` and `DemoCode`.
 First, use a template string to wrap your code snippet.
 Second, use that string in the CodeBlock component.

-The `EscapedBackticksCode` component illustrates how to include back ticks within your code snippet.
-(Back ticks are the <code>`</code> character used in JavaScript template strings.)
+The `EscapedBackticksCode` component illustrates how to include backticks within your code snippet.
+(Backticks are the **`** character used in JavaScript template strings.)

 In a page or post component, you can import your code snippet component and use it in a React file or an MDX file.